Are the Sea Kayak Australia (SKA) staff qualified and experienced?

 Do you provide transport and where do we meet for the tours?

-You are responsible for getting there.
+You are normally responsible for getting there.
 Naturally you could car pool with other participants.
+We can take up to 5 people as long as we are given sufficient notice (3-5 days) and we have the 7 seater vehicle available.
 Tour meeting locations are listed on the web site under each tour and will also be emailed to you once a booking is made.

 What forms will I need to complete before the tour or course?